kmaida/rota-slackbot/README.md

 * Node server stays running
 * SSL
-* Public URL (you do _not_ need an elegant URL, since the URL is never displayed, it's only for Slack app configuration)
+* Public URL (you do _not_ need an elegant URL, since the URL is never displayed; it's only for Slack app configuration)

 If you're very comfortable with Linux devops, Let's Encrypt, and have a domain name, I recommend [DigitalOcean](https://www.digitalocean.com/pricing/).
 If you want fast, easy deployments with CI/CD features and don't want to deal with devops, domains, or configuring SSL, I recommend a hobby dyno on [Heroku](https://www.heroku.com/pricing) (a free plan on Heroku will not work well because the app will sleep after 30 minutes, and cause long delays responding when it wakes).